raymondcg/exampleProjects/spring-batch/README.md

 	* All the High Availability and Fault tolerance gaps.
 	* All of the benefits
 	* How to take example and scale out both vertically and horizontally
+* Add fault tolerance
+	* Database
+		* Spring Batch Admin
+		* Spring batch job during processing
+	* MQ
+	* Node failure
+		* When processing steps either as a master or as a worker.

 ## Local development environment setup instructions ##